Mosaic Age - Art in Light

 Frequently asked questions

-Are Turkish lanterns the same as Moroccan lanterns?
+Are Turkish lanterns and Moroccan lanterns the same thing?

-What is the difference between a DIY mosaic lamp kit and a finished mosaic lamp?
+Is a DIY Turkish mosaic lamp kit worth buying, or should I get a finished lamp?

 Continue reading